 |174||一七四||yī qī sì||Die together.|

 So, have you said 520 (五二零 – wǔ èr líng – i[wǒ] love[ài] you[nǐ]) to your loved ones today?
-See, there are still a lot to talk about when speaking to numbers!
+See, there is still a lot to talk about when speaking of numbers if you want to learn Chinese language!
 Chinese is a super fun language!
-Download our app at the Google Play Store to learn more with TutorMandarin or visit our homepage!
+Download our app at the Google Play Store to learn Chinese online with TutorMandarin or sign up our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.